Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Multi-class classification

+\end{definition} With the softmax function defined, we can define the tree-based multi-class classifier. \begin{definition}[Tree-based Multi-class Classifier] Let $C=(F_1,\ldots,F_j$) be a collection of tree ensembles such that the $i$-th tree ensemble $F_i$ is trained to predict the probability that a given instance belongs to the $i$-th class.
+A multi-class classifier $f_{cls}$ that discriminates between $j$ classes may then be defined as

+\end{definition} In principle, a multi-class classifier may predict that a given input belongs to different classes with the exact same probability, and thus may cause the argmax function to yield a set containing several classes.
+In these types of situations, XGBoost return only the class with the smallest index, being indifferent to the selected choice of class.

-\section{Oracle for Multi-class Classifiers}
+\subsection{Oracle for Multi-class Classifiers}

-For readability, Section~\ref{sec:algos} only consider explanations for binary classifications.
-In this section, we define an oracle that reason about collections of tree ensemble, which we used to minimize explanations of predictions made by one-vs-rest classifiers in Section~\ref{sec:comp-study}.
-This oracle is formalized as Algorithm~\ref{algo:multi-oracle}, and accepts three inputs; a collection of tree ensembles $C$, a set of intervals $\absvec{x} \in \I^n$, and the predicted decision $d \in \{1, \ldots, m\}$.
+For readability, Section~\ref{sec:algos} only considers explanations for binary classifications.
+In this section, we define an oracle that reasons about collections of tree ensemble, which we used to minimize explanations of predictions made by one-vs-rest classifiers in Section~\ref{sec:comp-study}.
+This oracle is formalized as Algorithm~\ref{algo:multi-oracle}, and accepts three inputs: a collection of $j$ tree ensembles $C$, a set of intervals $\absvec{x} \in \I^n$, and the predicted decision $d \in \{1, \ldots, j\}$.